andreigabriel10/Food-Order/README.md

-Certainly!
-Here's an example of a README file for your food order application:

 # Food Order Application

 The Food Order Application is a web-based application that allows users to place food orders and manage food items.
 It provides a set of REST APIs for performing CRUD operations on food items, along with additional functionality like querying, updating, and deleting food items.